 Region bordering Kosovo: We advise you to exercise a high degree of caution in the region bordering Kosovo, including adjacent areas of southern Serbia, because of the possibility of civil unrest and inter-ethnic violence.

-Since its declaration of independence from Serbia in 2008, the security situation in Kosovo, including areas bordering the former Yugoslav Republic of Macedonia, has remained volatile.
-The border between the former Yugoslav Republic of Macedonia and Kosovo can be closed to all traffic at short notice.
+Since Kosovo’s declaration of independence from Serbia in 2008, the security situation in areas bordering the former Yugoslav Republic of Macedonia, has remained volatile.
+Border crossings between the former Yugoslav Republic of Macedonia and Kosovo can be closed to all traffic at short notice.

 Tensions also exist between the former Yugoslav Republic of Macedonia's ethnic Macedonian and ethnic Albanian communities in the region.
 Isolated incidents of inter-ethnic violence could occur.